my-ul/ng-porcelain/projects/ng-porcelain/README.md

 The Date Refiner component provides an interface for the user to specify an applicable date range for refining a search.

-The behavior of the Simple Refiner is defined by the `DateRefiner` class in `lib/shared/types/Refiners`.
+The behavior of the Simple Refiner is defined by the `DateRefinerDefinition` class in `lib/shared`.

 #### Basic Usage